 Installer/servicer - Except where specifically stated otherwise, this manual must be used only by a qualified service technician.
 Failure to comply with this or other requirements in this manual could result in severe personal injury, death or substantial property damage.

-User - Refer only to User care and maintenance on back page for information regarding operation of this burner.
-The burner Instruction Manual is intended only for your service technician.
+User - The burner Instruction Manual is intended only for your service technician.
 The burner and heat exchanger must be inspected and started at least annually by your service technician.